Okyumi/llm_ctf_automation/hints/pwn_hint.md

    - Test and Analyze: Regularly test hypotheses, analyze results, and adapt strategies.
    - Continuous Refinement: Integrate new insights into your scripts or analysis methods.
    - Track Your Process: Keep detailed records of each step, findings, and changes made.
+   - Summarize large data outputs and provide external references when needed.
+   - Focus on including only the most relevant information for decision-making.

+10. Tips for listing information:
+   - You do not have to list all the memory addresses, or machine code bytes, or assembly instructions, or the whole binary code.
+   - Make sure you are not listing the same information multiple times.
+   - Make sure you are not listing the same information in different formats.
+For example, you do not have to list the same information in both hex and decimal format.
+   - You do not have to list the information in a specific order.
+   - You do not have to list the information in a specific structure.
+   - You do not have to list the information in a specific format.
+   - You do not have to list the information in a specific length.
+   - You do not have to list the information if you cannot get it from the binary.
+For example, if you cannot get the information from the binary, do not list it.
+   - You do not have to list the information if you are not sure about it.
+For example, if you are not sure about the information, do not list it.
+   - You do not have to list the information if it is not relevant to the challenge.
+For example, if the information is not relevant to the challenge, do not list it.
+   - Your response should not exceed 200000 tokens.